jmgore75/PracticalML/Abstract.md

   - The value of a good API

 - Touch on
+  - Choice of language and environment
-  - Dataframes are great but non-essential
+  - Dataframes are useful but non-essential
-  - What you need to understand before delving deeper (matrix algebra and )
+  - What you need to understand before delving deeper (matrix algebra + tools)
   - Highly recommended learning resources (blogs and courses)
+  - External dependencies (often designed for linux, can be applied to os x with difficulty, rarely designed for windows)
   - Using your gpu (often hard to set up but totally worth it)
-  - Cloud computing
+  - Cloud computing (attractive model but it will add up)
   - Batch and online algorithms
   - Exciting algorithms

+- You should save the following attributes for every model you reduction.
+Store to disk as pickle or database.
+  - Enough information to recreate a similar model
+    - Model class
+    - Model / library version
+    - Model parameters
+    - A hash or repl of all of the above
+    - You do NOT need to store the entire model, which can be quite large!
+    - version of train/test data
+  - Model performance (have columns for all of the following)
+    - Performance measure
+    - Training time
+    - Number of iterations
+    - CV/test accuracy
+  - Meta
+    - Timestamp

+Go through some tables from different data sets to demonstrate what models rise to the top.